 Mara Plains Camp is primarily accessed by scheduled flights or private charters.
-Your safari experience begins upon arrival at the Olare Orok airstrip located near Mara Plains Camp, with a half-hour game drive on the way to the lodge.
+Your safari experience begins upon arrival at the Olare Orok airstrip with a half-hour game drive on the way to the lodge.
 Both Safarilink and Airkenya Express offer daily flights from Nairobi’s domestic Wilson Airport to the Olare Orok airstrip.
-The airstrip is licensed for a wide range of aircraft.
 The camp is also accessible by scheduled flights and private charter to the Ol Kiombo airstrip.
 Flying time from Nairobi generally takes about an hour, depending on weather conditions and the specific aircraft.

 As the camp is unfenced, wildlife sometimes outnumbers the guests.
 You might occasionally find a monkey or a bird on your deck or hear one scampering on the roof of your tent, but these smaller animals are harmless.
-Larger animals do pass through as well, so guests are advised to stay on the paths at the camp, keep within the property, and make sure children are always accompanied.
-Maasai warriors are on hand to escort guests to their tents after dark.
+Larger animals do pass through as well, and Maasai warriors are on hand to escort guests to their tents after dark.

-Mara Plains Camp is located at an altitude of 5,500 feet, at a latitude of several degrees south of the Equator, and temperatures are somewhat consistent throughout the year.
-Day temperatures range from the mid-70s to the mid-80s Fahrenheit, and nights are cooler, averaging in the in the 60s.
+Mara Plains Camp is located at an altitude of 5,500 feet, at a latitude of several degrees south of the Equator, and temperatures are consistently mild throughout the year.
 While the rainy seasons are technically in April and May as well as November, the area in and around Masai Mara actually sees rainfall about 270 days a year.
 Nevertheless, the region is often dry and dusty during the high seasons, from July to October and from mid-December to March.

 Dress is casual at Mara Plains Camp.
 Layering your clothing is essential, as the savanna is substantially cooler during early morning and evening game drives.
 Pack for comfort, and for your interests: if you’re an avid photographer, you may want to bring a safari vest to carry your lenses and other equipment in various pockets.
 If you plan to go on bush walks, consider packing lightweight hiking boots.
 Neutral clothing colors are recommended.